dsubhasish09/ros_demo/man_urdf/README.md

 Contains the URDF file.
 ## meshes
 Contains the stl files corresponding to the visual and collision mesh for the different links of the manipulator.
-## config
-Contains the yaml file which has the configuration for the controller to be loaded.
 ## launch
 Contains launch files to start simulation.